brian-cleary/LatentStrainAnalysis/README.txt

 SampleName.lib1.trimmed.fastq
 SampleName.lib2.trimmed.fastq
 # data with the same "SampleName" prefix will be pooled for the purpose of finding the SVD, but will remain separate for assembling with variable library sizes.
+# Note that the the sub-sample identifier (Name.*.fastq) is important to include, even if there is only one file persample.
+This allows us to disambiguate sample names which may be the prefix of another sample name

 SPLIT THE INPUT FILES TO ALLOW FOR GREATER DISTRIBUTION OF JOBS
 $ python split_fastq_files.py -i /project/home/original_reads -s 1000